Unlikely Intersections in families of abelian varieties and the polynomial Pell equation: Relations on a fixed abelian variety

-for some positive $\gamma_{11}, \gamma_{12}, \gamma_{13}, \gamma_{14}$ depending only on $g$ and $l$ and independent of $G$, $L$, $\kappa$ and $\mc{D}$. \end{lemma} \begin{proof} First, let us apply Lemma \ref{lemMW} and \ref{lemheight} to associate an $A(\tau)$ to $G$.
+\begin{proof} First, let us apply Lemma \ref{lemMW} and \ref{lemheight} to associate an $A(\tau)$ to $G$.
 We have an isogeny $f$ of degree $\sqrt{l}$ between $G$ and $A(\tau)$ with $f^*H_\tau =H_{\mc{D}}$ and everything is defined over an extension of $L$ of degree $\ll l^g$.
-Therefore we can reduce to proving the bounds for $Q=f(P)$ because isogenies change the order of a torsion point, the N\'eron-Tate height of a point and the Faltings height of the abelian variety by bounded factors depending (polynomially) only on their degree, see \cite{Hindry2000}, Theorem B.5.6 and \cite{MassWu}, (7.2) on p.~436.
+Therefore we can reduce to proving the bounds for $Q=f(P)$ because isogenies change the order of a torsion point, the N\'eron-Tate height of a point and the Faltings height of the abelian variety by bounded factors depending polynomially only on their degree, see \cite{Hindry2000}, Theorem B.5.6 and \cite{MassWu}, (7.2) on p.~436.

 We proceed by induction on the dimension $g$ of $A(\tau)$.
 For $g=1$, there is no proper non-zero abelian subvariety of an elliptic curve, therefore if $Q$ is not torsion it must satisfy the height inequality in (\ref{caso2}) of Theorem \ref{David}.
-If $Q \in A(\tau)(K)_{\textrm{tor}}$, then (\ref{caso1}) is true with $B=0$ and the claim follows from Lemma \ref{lemheight}.
+If $Q \in A(\tau)(L)_{\textrm{tor}}$, then (\ref{caso1}) is true with $B=0$ and the claim follows from Lemma \ref{lemheight}.

 Now suppose $g>1$.
 If $Q$ is non-torsion and satisfies the inequality in (\ref{caso2}) or if $Q$ has finite order and $B=0$ we are done.
 If this is not the case, then (\ref{caso1}) must hold with $B$ of positive dimension.
 Therefore, there is some positive integer $e$ with